Home Electrification and Efficiency Opportunities from the Inflation Reduction Act

 “Low-income households” are those whose income is below 80% of the local median income, while “middle-income households” are those at 80% to 150% of local median income.
 The HEEHRA rebates will cover 100% of upgrade costs for low-income households and 50% for middle-income households, up to $14,000.
 How do you know if you qualify?
 Use Rewiring America’s amazing IRA calculator!
 You can also look at the Department of Housing and Urban Development’s local median household income data, and Fannie Mae’s mapping tool to find your local median income.

 To distribute these rebates, the Department of Energy must set up programs with each state’s energy office.
 That’s a complicated and slow process, because each state will have to establish programs that demonstrate compliance with the IRA requirements, including eligibility of household, technology, and program reporting.
-The process will likely not be complete until 2024.
+The rebates will be rolled out in individual states starting in 2024 and continuing through 2025.
 Until those state programs are established, we won’t know how homeowners can access the rebate part of their electric bank accounts.
 CCL will update this space as those rebates become available.

 Now let’s look at the benefits of all the available electric and efficiency technologies and the tax credits and rebates that will be available for each, summarized in the great illustration below by artist Nicole Kelner.